Working as a medical research scientist means you'll be contributing to important developments in the world of medicine

 - research councils, especially the Medical Research Council (MRC)

 Work outside industry is usually funded by the government through the allocation of research funding to universities, research councils and hospitals.

-Medical research also receives extensive financial support from charitable bodies that fund specific research into their areas of interest.
-For more information, see the Association of Medical Research Charities (AMRC).
+Medical research receives extensive financial support from charitable bodies that fund specific research into their areas of interest.

-Opportunities may also be available through Knowledge Transfer Partnerships (KTP).
+Opportunities are also available through Knowledge Transfer Partnerships (KTP).
 This is a joint project between a graduate, an organisation and a 'knowledge base', such as a university or a research organisation, which allows PhD graduates to apply research in a commercial environment.

 Look for job vacancies at:

 - Medical Research Council (MRC)

 - New Scientist Jobs